 “New studies are showing that a multilingual brain is nimbler, quicker, better able to deal with ambiguities, resolve conflicts and even resist Alzheimer’s disease and other forms of dementia longer.”

 “Multilingual people, studies show, are better at reasoning, at multitasking, at grasping and reconciling conflicting ideas.
 They work faster and expend less energy doing so, and as they age, they retain their cognitive faculties longer, delaying the onset of dementia and even full-blown Alzheimer’s disease.
-A bilingual brain is not necessarily a smarter brain, but it is proving to be a more flexible, more resourceful one.”
-(How the Brain Benefits From Being Bilingual, Jeffrey Kluger, 2013)
+A multilingual brain is not necessarily a smarter brain, but it is proving to be a more flexible, more resourceful one.”
+(How the Brain Benefits From Being Multilingual, Jeffrey Kluger, 2013)

 Yes.
 At the start of every term, a list of clubs is shared with parents and students.
 In order to run, clubs need a minimum number of students and there is usually a cap on how many can join.
 After school clubs cost around 300 baht per session payable one term in advance.